Does My Child Need To Have Baby Teeth Removed?

 Removing baby teeth can encourage permanent teeth to come in better

 Another time when primary teeth need to be removed is when doing so will change the eruption path of the associated permanent teeth.
 This is commonly done in the area of the upper canines and all second bicuspids.
 CBCT scans (3D x–rays) are excellent for helping me determine when removing primary teeth will help permanent ones come in better.
 Removing primary teeth at the right time can possibly save patients from more complicated treatment or even prevent surgery down the road.

-> Sometimes primary teeth must be removed by your dentist for other reasons (infection, trauma, etc.).
-When this happens, it is important that the space be maintained until the underlying permanent teeth are in place.
+Sometimes primary teeth must be removed by your dentist for other reasons (infection, trauma, etc.).
+When this happens, it may be important that the space be maintained until the underlying permanent teeth are in place.
 If a “space maintainer” is not placed immediately and the adjacent teeth shift into the vacated area, the eruption of the corresponding permanent teeth may be affected or prevented.

-> Lastly, there are times when it is better to not remove primary teeth.
+Lastly, there are times when it is better to not remove primary teeth.
 Primary teeth should be restored and maintained if possible until the underlying permanent ones are ready to come in since they preserve the needed space.
 If the corresponding permanent teeth are missing however, you and your orthodontist will need to determine how to deal with the situation.
 If he or she decides that the space will eventually be closed, early removal of the primary tooth might be helpful.
 If you are going to eventually replace the missing permanent tooth with an implant, it may be best to preserve the primary one as long as possible to preserve the space and keep the surrounding gums and bone healthy.

 As you can see, primary teeth serve an important function in the development of the permanent smile.
 Every child is unique and the decision whether or not to have primary teeth removed is one that you and your local orthodontist will have to make together.